ALL ABOUT BADGERS

 Human Persecution: Badgers are still sometimes mistakenly identified as agricultural pests and are persecuted.
 This is illegal, as badgers are a protected species.

 Because they eat so many rodents, badgers are very negatively affected by rodenticides (rat poison).
 If a badger eats a mouse that was poisoned, the badger will get poisoned as well and could die.

 What traces do badgers leave?

-Because they are so elusive and prefer to avoid contact with humans, the presence of a badger is often confirmed by the presence of their burrows.
+Because they are so elusive and prefer to avoid human contact, the presence of a badger is often confirmed by the presence of their burrows.
 Badgers are super diggers and can dig huge burrows up to 9 metres (30 ft) long and up to 3 metres (10 ft) deep!
 Entrances are about the size and shape of a football and have a large, fan-shaped pile of dirt on the doorstep.
-Badger burrows can also be mistaken for coyote and fox dens, but those dens are taller than they are wide.
-Sometimes, coyotes, foxes and bears will expand an existing badger burrow.
+Badger burrows can also be mistaken for coyote or fox dens, but those dens are taller than they are wide.
+Sometimes, coyotes, foxes, or bears will expand an existing badger burrow.

 How can I help badgers?

 Keep badger habitat intact.
-Open forests and grasslands are very important for badgers.
-Keeping these habitats undeveloped and healthy are critical to ensure badgers survive in BC.
+Open forests and grasslands are critically important for badgers.
+Keeping these habitats undeveloped and healthy can help ensure badgers survive in BC.

 Avoid rodenticides.
 Poisoned rodents don't die right away and often become sick and slow.
-If caught by a helpful predator like a badger, the poison in the rodent will hurt the predator too.
+If caught by helpful predators like badgers, the poison in the rodent hurts the predator too.

 Be attentive while driving and advocate for wildlife-friendly roads.
 Road mortality is the number one cause of death for BC badgers.
 Underpasses and overpasses help badgers avoid roads entirely.